 Name the newly added switch LAN and select private network.
 Click apply.

 Now create WAN switch the same way as LAN.
 Make sure Allow management operating system to share this network adapter is not selected if the host has a dedicated NIC for WAN.
 For the purpose of this guide the management was allowed, however production use requires a separate NIC for WAN.
 Click OK.

 After creating WAN and LAN switches, we move to virtual machine creation.
 Start the new virtual machine wizard add a name.

-On the Assign Memory step add enough of RAM for your needs.
-For this guide, we have added 1GB.
-2GB is recommended if you intend to run multiple packages.
+On the Assign Memory step add enough of RAM this deployment.
+This guide uses 1GB.
+2GB is better if this VM will run multiple packages.

 Next step is to Configure Networking, select WAN from Connection drop-down menu.
 We will add LAN later.

-On the next step select Create a virtual hard disk and assign 10-20GB to the pfSense firewall.
-Larger disk size is required if you plan on running Squid caching.
+On the next step select Create a virtual hard disk and assign 10-20GB to the firewall.
+Larger disk size is required when running Squid caching.